lcolladotor/pablo2013/README.md

 Pablo's 2013 gift
 =================

 This is a christmas gift for Pablo, made on the winter of 2013.
+You can view it (thanks to [RStudio](http://www.rstudio.com/)) live at [http://glimmer.rstudio.com/lcolladotor/pabloGift/](http://glimmer.rstudio.com/lcolladotor/pabloGift/).

 ## Installation instructions